adobe/aio-theme/README.md

 ### Internal links

-You can use absolute links or relative links to link between markdown pages e.g. with the example folder structure above you can add a link from `/guides/index.md` to `/api/index.md` with:
+You can use absolute links or relative links to link between markdown pages e.g. with the example folder structure from [Content Structure](#content-structure) you can add a link from `/guides/index.md` to `/api/index.md` with:

 *Relative link*
 ```